myminseok/pivotal-docs/platform-automation/configure-loadbalancer-nsx-alb-avi.md

 #### For routers) TAS tile > Resource config> Router
 - AVI LOAD BALANCER CONFIGURATION Pools: tas-web-pool (previously created)
 - Logical Load Balancer: do not set.

 #### Apply change tas tile:
 - bosh director will add vm extension for vms
-- bosh director will register the created VM to the NSX-ALB target pool on creating VM only.
+- bosh director will register the created VM to the NSX-ALB target pool on creating VM.
+- note that the VM will be de-registerd from the pool by bosh on deleting VM.